Perspective | Trump wants a payroll tax cut in the next stimulus package. It’s a bad idea.

 Let me show you why I say that.

-For starters, eliminating the payroll tax — which is leveled on employment income — wouldn’t help the tens of millions of people who have lost their jobs since covid-19 upended the economy.
+For starters, eliminating the payroll tax — which is levied on employment income — wouldn’t help the tens of millions of people who have lost their jobs since the novel coronavirus upended the economy.

 It’s sort of obvious, if you think about it.
 If you don’t have a job, you’re not paying payroll tax.
 So eliminating the payroll tax wouldn’t put any more money in your pocket.